magento/devdocs/src/guides/v2.4/get-started/api-security.md

 Imposing restrictions on the size and number of resources that a user can request through an API can help mitigate denial-of-service (DoS) vulnerabilities.
 Magento 2.4.3 provides the following built-in API rate limiting:

 -  REST requests containing inputs representing a list of entities are limited to a default maximum of 20 entities
--  REST and GraphQL queries that allow paginated results are not limited to a default maximum of 300 items per page
+-  REST and GraphQL queries that allow paginated results are limited to a default maximum of 300 items per page

 {:.bs-callout-info}
-In addition, the Admin provides a configuration setting for limiting session sizes for Admin users and storefront visitors to restrict large session sizes.
+In addition, the Admin provides a configuration setting for limiting session sizes for Admin users and storefront visitors.

 You can customize the default limits programmatically using [class constructor arguments]({{ page.baseurl }}/extension-dev-guide/build/di-xml-file.html).